laassiliawissal/IoT-Starter/README.md

   {image function}

-  - Type : is the type of this property her is 'Number'
+  - Type : is the type of this property here is 'Number'

   {data set info}